25 Poems for Christmas, vol. 3

 Severino Blanco is a Quechuan Christian artist from Cochabamba, Bolivia.
 In the early 1980s he was commissioned by Father Manfred Rauh (1932–2011), a Jesuit missionary from Germany who spent most of his priestly life in Bolivia, to create a Life of Christ painting cycle for the interior of the chapel of the Casa del Catequista (CADECA), a training center for catechists.
 To make the gospel story really come alive for the catechists, who are mostly Quechua and Aymara, Blanco chose to set it in an Andean context, with Jesus as an indigenous South American—fully human, fully immersed in history and culture, fully for them.
 The images are reproduced, with commentary, in the German-language book Von Befreiung und Erlösung: Bilder in CADECA Cochabamba/Bolivien (Of Liberation and Redemption: Pictures in CADECA Cochabamba, Bolivia).
 A few can also be viewed online here, here, and here.
 The chapel was consecrated in 1984 and is still in use.

-Though I couldn’t confirm it, I believe Blanco’s Simeon Blessing the Christ Child is located in the CADECA chapel.
+Blanco’s Simeon Blessing the Christ Child is one of the many painted scenes inside the CADECA chapel.
 Joseph, dressed in poncho and chullo (knitted hat with earflaps), carries two little birds to present as an offering for his son’s dedication.
 Mary, barefoot, is dressed in a red hooded shawl and a long blue skirt—the colors traditionally associated with Mary in the West—and has just laid down what I’m guessing might be an aguayo, the sling she uses to transport Jesus on her back.
 (Or perhaps it’s Simeon’s hat, which he removed in reverence?)
 As for Jesus, he is swaddled in colorful, patterned, homespun wool.
 When Mary passes the babe to Simeon, he is elated to receive into his arms salvation incarnate.
 He turns his eyes upward to God the Father, whose presence is suggested by a golden sun-face, whose rays shine forth also in the halo of the Son.
 The designs on these terminals, and around the border of the painting, are deeply influenced by traditional Andean art.

 “A light for revelation to the Gentiles,” salvation prepared for “all peoples”—these phrases from the lectionary jingle in my ears as I meditate on Blanco’s painting.